-Lake warnings
+Lake health warnings

 Each swim site is given a long-term grade prior to each summer monitoring season for suitability for swimming and recreation.
 The grade is based on the last five years of bacteria sampling.
 Sites that are not recommended for swimming because of their long-term grade are red on the Land Air Water Aotearoa (LAWA) website and signage should be in place at the site.